 10. Go on a Treasure Hunt

 If your kids are anything like mine, they love finding things at the campsite or on the trail.
-When this happens, pull out your treasure tubes (found in the camping activity box) or paper bag, and head out ton a fun treasure hunt.
+When this happens, pull out your treasure tubes or paper bag, and head out ton a fun treasure hunt.